jcornaz/kwik/docs/write-tests.rst

 .. note::
     Kwik can automatically generate values for ``Int``, ``Double``, ``Boolean`` and ``String``.

-    For other type we have to `Create a custom generator`_
+    For other types we have to `Create a custom generator`_

+.. _choose-property-iterations:

 Choose the number of iterations
 -------------------------------

-By default the property is evaluated 200 times.
+By default the property is evaluated 200 times [1]_.
 But we can configure it by setting the argument ``iteration``.

 For instance, the following property will be evaluated 1000 times: